IFTTT is an automation tool with over 18 million users.

 - Might take some time and learning to get set up

 From its name, you can already tell this product comes from one of the biggest brands in the world, Microsoft.
-One of the biggest advantages of Microsoft Flow is it comes with workflow templates you can start using to automate repetitive processes — especially if you’re running on a lot of Microsoft apps.
+One of the biggest advantages of Microsoft Flow (or Power Automate) is that it comes with workflow templates you can start using to automate repetitive processes — especially if you’re running on a lot of Microsoft apps.

 - Great for simple, repetitive tasks

 - No need for coding experience, as it’s easy to use